 BSc; Grad.
 Dip.
 Adv.
 Psychology; Master of Research (Psychology); Master of Professional Psychology

-Naomi is completing her postgraduate training in Psychology and works under accredited supervision.
+Naomi has recently completed her postgraduate training in Psychology and will be registered with Medicare in the next few months.
 Naomi has conducted research into the impact of Autism Spectrum Disorder (ASD) on intimate relationships and brings this expertise to her practice.
 Her interest in research informs her evidence-based approach to working collaboratively with clients seeking support for issues such as depression, anxiety and grief, as well as social skills development.
 Naomi also works with the partners and families of individuals who have committed child sex offences.
 Naomi is a Morrisby qualified career practitioner.

 Child and Adolescent Counsellor